 - If you are enrolled in a three-day program, you will not need to test at Berklee.

-- If you are enrolled in a program longer than five days, you will need to be tested twice a week at Berklee.
+- If you are enrolled in a program longer than three days, you will need to be tested once per week at Berklee.

 How to Use CoVerified